Creamy, crunchy, and tangy - this Best Coleslaw for Pulled Pork stays crisp and pairs perfectly with BBQ or pulled pork sandwiches.

 Prepare Cabbage Mixture

-Note: This recipe also works using 1-16oz bag of bagged coleslaw mix.
+Note: This also works using a 16oz bag of bagged coleslaw mix.

 Make Easy Coleslaw Dressing